yujiri8/yujiri.xyz/README.md

 * certbot (only to get certs)
 * git-lfs

-**Temporary**: I have made changes to py-markdown2's source code to make it support <expand-note>.
+**Temporary**: I have made changes to py-markdown2's source code to make it support &lt;expand-note&gt;.
 These changes are essential, but a better solution is needed eventually.

 # Overview

 * The host runs FreeBSD and is managed with SSH.

-* The entire repository goes under ~root, as ~/src.
+* The entire repository goes under `~root`, as `~/src`.

-* Nginx serves all static files - including articles - from an output dir, ~/html.
+* Nginx serves all static files - including articles - from an output dir, `~/html`.

 * A Django backend manages comments, the Spem dictionary, and any other dynamic aspects.